$0 United States Curriculum Matching Matrix — Find the Right Curriculum for Your Child's Learning Style, Budget, and Worldview

 Worldview Spectrum Ratings

 Not just "religious" or "secular."
-The matrix uses a spectrum: Scripture-integrated, Christian worldview, faith-neutral, and strictly secular.
+That binary is what causes the mid-year surprises.
+The matrix uses a four-point spectrum: Scripture-integrated, Christian worldview, faith-neutral, and strictly secular.
 Each entry is tagged so you can filter immediately.
 No more accidentally buying a "neutral" science program that opens with Genesis, or a "secular" history curriculum that skips every religious influence on Western civilisation.

 Parental Prep Time Scores

 Every curriculum rated on a three-tier scale: Open-and-Go (no preparation), Light Prep (15-30 minutes), and Teacher-Intensive (requires daily lesson planning).
-If you're a working parent, a single parent, or simply running on empty, the prep time column eliminates the 60% of curricula that require more energy than you have.
+Because if you're homeschooling multiple kids, working part-time, or running on four hours of sleep, a high-prep curriculum will break you by October — and you'll blame yourself instead of the mismatch.
+The prep time column eliminates the 60% of curricula that require more energy than you actually have.

 ADHD and Neurodiverse Compatibility Tags